Edward Smith (sea captain): Death

-In addition, mess steward Cecil Fitzpatrick claimed to have seen Smith on the bridge just a few minutes before the ship began its final plunge.
-He was said to be with Andrews.
-The two put on lifebelts; Smith told Andrews, "We cannot stay any longer; she is going!"
+Mess steward Cecil Fitzpatrick also claimed to have seen Smith on the bridge a few minutes before the final plunge.
+He said Smith was with Andrews.
+They put on lifebelts; Smith told Andrews, "We cannot stay any longer; she is going!"
 Fitzpatrick saw Andrews and Smith both jump overboard just as the water reached the bridge.

-Moreover, there is circumstantial evidence to suggest that Smith may have perished in the water near the overturned Collapsible B. Colonel Archibald Gracie reported that an unknown swimmer came near the capsized and overcrowded lifeboat and that one of the men onboard told him "Hold on to what you have, old boy.
+There is circumstantial evidence that Smith may have died in the water near the overturned Collapsible B. Colonel Archibald Gracie reported that an unknown swimmer approached the capsized and overcrowded boat.
+One of the men onboard told him, "Hold on to what you have, old boy.
 One more of you aboard would sink us all."
-In a powerful voice, the swimmer replied "All right boys.
+The swimmer replied, in a powerful voice, "All right boys.
 Good luck and God bless you."
-The man never asked to come aboard the boat, but instead cheered its occupants saying "Good boys!
+He did not ask to come aboard, but encouraged the occupants, saying "Good boys!
 Good lads!" with "the voice of authority".
-One of the Collapsible B survivors, fireman Walter Hurst, tried to reach him with an oar, but the man had died.
-Hurst said he was certain this man was Smith.
-Gracie said he heard men, including stoker Harry Senior and entree cook Isaac Maynard, on Collapsible B say that Captain Smith was the swimmer.
-Some of these accounts also describe Smith carrying a child to the boat, with press reports saying that Maynard had retrieved a baby from the captain.
+Fireman Walter Hurst tried to reach him with an oar, but the man had died.
+Hurst said he was certain the swimmer was Smith.
+Gracie said he heard men on Collapsible B, including stoker Harry Senior and entrée cook Isaac Maynard, say that the swimmer was Smith.

+Some accounts also describe Smith carrying a child to the boat, with press reports saying that Maynard had retrieved a baby from the captain.
 No baby was saved from Collapsible B, and second-class passenger Elizabeth Nye gave a press interview saying she had heard the child had died.
-Smith's wife later expressed her belief in the story of Smith saving a child.
 Lightoller, who survived on Collapsible B, never reported seeing Smith in the water or receiving a child from him.
-Some have questioned whether, based on the wordings, survivors on Collapsible B would have been able to verify an individual's identity under such dimly lit and chaotic circumstances, and debate whether it was wishful thinking that made them think it was the Captain.
+Many have questioned whether survivors on Collapsible B would have been able to identify an individual under such dimly lit and chaotic conditions.